Padar Island Hike: Climbing 1,000 Steps to the Most Iconic View in Komodo

 Checklist before departure

-Register at the harbor one day before departure
+| Register at the harbor | Do this one day before departure |

-ID card or passport details are required
+| Provide ID details | ID card or passport information is required |

-Take a screenshot on your phone (no need to print)
+| Save QR code | Take a screenshot on your phone, no need to print |

-Show the QR code to the staff before boarding
+| Boarding check | Show the QR code to staff before boarding |

 The main harbor of Labuan Bajo, Marina Komodo, is located right in the city center, surrounded by hotels and restaurants.
 Almost all tourists begin their island-hopping journey from here.